bradley365/abbreviate-number/README.md

 # abbreviate-number
-JavaScript function to abbreviate a number to and return string with given scale (digits) and unit suffix.
+JavaScript function to abbreviate a number to and return string with a given scale (digits) and unit suffix.

 ###Example
 ```js